 Location of Castle Provincial Park

-Why Castle Provincial Park is Important to Me
+Why Castle Wilderness is Important to Me

 As a kid, I spent my summers camping and exploring here.
-In winter I skied at Castle Mountain Ski Resort.
+In winter I skied at Castle Mountain Resort.
 Or Westcastle as it was known back then.

 It was where I developed my passion for adventure and the outdoors.
 It served as my playground when I was a child.
 And it played a part in me founding an outdoor tour company that encourages people to get outdoors and be active on their vacations.